somtts/voicebuilding_seminar_16/README.md

 1. 'Native _British_ English speaker' - *Fraser*
 2. 'Prompts-master', a person who is responsible for showing a new prompt after previous one read&recorded - *Nataniel*
-3. 'Editor', a person responsible to mark the whole recordings with special midi-beeps to make lives easier during the extraction of individual sentence extractions later - *Yauhen*
+3. 'Editor', a person responsible to mark the whole recordings with special midi-beeps to make lives easier during the extraction of individual sentences(utterances) later - *Yauhen*